lucentcosmos/SparkLogsAnalyzer/chapter2/batch.md

 read files.
 The Spark binary you run on your clusters must be compiled with the same HDFS version as the one you wish to use.

-We won't go over explicit instructions here - since there are so many ways to install HDFS, but heading to the [Hadoop homepage](http://hadoop.apache.org/) is one way to get started.
+There are many ways to install HDFS, but heading to the [Hadoop homepage](http://hadoop.apache.org/) is one way to get started.

 Run [LogAnalyzerBatchImport.java](java8/src/main/java/com/databricks/apps/logs/chapter2/LogAnalyzerBatchImport.java)